menuclose

 FCA regulation requires IG to ensure client funds are kept separate in segregated accounts at regulated banks, ensuring they are secure in the unlikely event IG becomes insolvent.
 Additional asset protection up to £85,000 through the Financial Services Compensation Scheme (FSCS) is provided.
 IG also offers negative balance protection, per rules mandated by ESMA, along with guaranteed stop loss orders which protect against large losses due to extreme market conditions causing wide gaps.

 Additionally, IG acquired rival platform Freetrade, a U.K.-focused broker established in 2019, in January 2025, with the sale completed in April 2025.
+Overall, IG has 820,000 active customers as of 2025, up from 346,200 in 2024.

 Is IG a good broker for beginners?